delfinjfb/recipe-page-react-tailwind/README.md

 - **Routing with Redirects**:
   - Root (`/`) and `/recipes/` paths redirect to the default recipe (`omelette`).
   - Dynamic routes like `/recipes/:recipeCode` display specific recipes.
+- **Adjustable Servings**:
+  - Users can select the number of servings for each recipe using a dropdown.
+  - Recipes are automatically scaled, including ingredient quantities and nutrition values, based on selected servings.
 - **Next Recipe Navigation**: Seamlessly navigate to the next recipe using a button.
 - **Accessibility**: Includes alt text for images, semantic HTML, and keyboard navigation.

+Adjustable Servings:
+Users can select the number of servings for each recipe using a dropdown.
+Recipes are automatically scaled, including ingredient quantities and nutrition values, based on selected servings.

 ---